plutotom/Allarium-Gravity-Forms-Validation/README.md

 Enter your form ID for the `form_id` parameter.
 Enter each group of field IDs that should be unique for the field_ids parameter.
 Each array (group of unique fields) should be an array in an array.
+Optionaly add a custom error message. `'error_message' => "Please make sure all values are unique."`

 ```
 if (class_exists('AGFVValidationCheck')) {